Spider-Woman (Ultimate Marvel character): Ultimatum

 Spider-Woman later appears during the "Ultimatum" storyline, making their public debut when they help Johnny Storm apprehend the Vulture.
-Storm begins to develop a romantic interest in Spider-Woman after a bad date with a famed but obnoxious teen singer, unaware that they are Spider-Man's female clone.
+Storm begins to develop a romantic interest in Spider-Woman after a bad date with a famed but obnoxious teen singer, unaware that she is Spider-Man's female clone.
 They later meet May Parker while aiding civilians during Magneto's worldwide attack, taking them to safety and promising to find Peter for them.
-Later, she travel's to the center of Manhattan where Doctor Strange's home is being attacked by Nightmare; the Hulk begins to destroy the portal to the Dark Dimension, causing an explosion.
+Later, she travels to the center of Manhattan where Doctor Strange's home is being attacked by Nightmare; the Hulk begins to destroy the portal to the Dark Dimension, causing an explosion.
 After briefly being chased by Hulk, Spider-Woman continues her search for Peter and meets Kitty Pryde.
 They work together on the search as well as try to help survivors, but are overwhelmed by the deaths and destruction around them.
 They manage to find a remnant of Peter's mask, which Kitty takes with her and gives to Mary Jane Watson at Peter's home, informing her and May that Peter is still among the missing.

 Doomsday

 In Ultimate Enemy, Spider-Woman is seen doing recon on the Roxxon Corporation, investigating possible illegal genetic experimentation, when the corporation building is attacked.
 It is assumed that the person behind the attack is the "Ultimate Enemy".
 She is later attacked by the same creature that destroyed the building.
 Spider-Woman then attempts to infiltrate Roxxon, posing as an employee.
 On her first day, she is introduced to the Roxxon Brain Trust.
 Shortly afterward, she witnesses an attack on the Baxter Building, and Roxxon suggests she move into an underground bunker.
 While waiting there, Misty Knight starts to ask them questions and figures out that she is not who she claims to be.
 The Roxxon Brain Trust then reveals that they suspect Roxxon in the attacks.
-Spider-Woman doesn't trust them and when they want to see her powers, she webs them up and attempts to flee.
+Spider-Woman does not trust them and when they want to see her powers, she webs them up and attempts to flee.
 One of the Brain Trust members transforms into a brute of some sort and knocks them out before she can get away.

 In Ultimate Doom, Spider-Woman awakens to find herself bound on a table and meets the Brain Trust's leader, Doctor Octopus.
 It doesn't take long for Spider-Man to arrive and save her, just before Roxxon is attacked again.
 As the duo start rescuing civilians, they notice Doctor Octopus is also in danger.
 Although Spider-Woman wants to let him die, Spider-Man eventually manages to convince her to help save him.
 Rick Jones arrives with the Human Torch and they learn that heroes are gathering to take down Reed Richards.
 Spider-Woman and even Doctor Octopus join the group.
 During the attack in the Negative Zone, Spider-Woman meets the Ultimates for the first time, and assists Captain America himself.
 After the confrontation with Richards, Spider-Woman becomes an agent of S.H.I.E.L.D. at Carol Danvers's request.